starJammer/spring-graphql-unions-pagination/README.md

 ### Solution Description

-Open [thise file](./src/main/kotlin/com/example/graphql/unionpagination/unionvisitor/GraphQLUnionConfiguration.kt) and go to line 23 and add uncomment it so the bean gets created.
+Open [thise file](./src/main/kotlin/com/example/graphql/unionpagination/unionvisitor/GraphQLUnionConfiguration.kt) and go to line 23 and add uncomment it so the bean gets created. (make sure to uncomment the related import too at the top of the file)

-Run the project again and
+Run the project again and attempt the query again and notice that it works.
+If you pass in a negative `first` value you will see that the `NoIntegersFound` object is returned instead of an `IntegerConnection`.

 `GraphQLUnionConfiguration` will register the [`ConnectionUnderUnionTypeVisitor`](./src/main/kotlin/com/example/graphql/unionpagination/unionvisitor/ConnectionUnderUnionTypeVisitor.kt).
 Read comments on the class for more details but in short it will: